 Garlic is considered a natural pest repellent.
 However, they still get problems with a few pests in the garden.
 They are struck by the same pests that feed on plants in the onion family such as aphids, mites, leaf miners, nematodes, and thrips.
 These can be easily controlled by using organic insecticides, horticultural neem oil, or simply getting rid of affected plants to avoid the spread of pests and diseases.

 One main disease that affects garlic is White Rot.
 It is a fungus that attacks garlic in cool weather, affecting the leaves and the roots.
-The best solution to this is practising crop rotation, cleaning up the garden beds after harvest, and preparing the soil with composts and well-rotted manure before planting to keep the soil healthy.
+The best solution to this is practicing crop rotation, cleaning up the garden beds after harvest, and preparing the soil with composts and well-rotted manure before planting to keep the soil healthy.

 Although garlic has a long growing season, they are very low maintenance and the rewards are worth it.
-You’ll have delicious garlic, free from pesticides, you can store and use until the next season.
+You’ll have delicious garlic, free from pesticides, which you can store and use until the next season.
 So which variety of garlic will you grow?